mxcl/swift-sh/README.md

 # Swift Versions

+`swfit-sh` v2 requires Swift 5.1.
+We had to drop support for Swift v4.2 because maintenance was just too tricky.

 `swift-sh` uses the active tools version, (ie: `xcode-select`) or whichever Swift is first in the `PATH` on Linux.
 It writes a manifest for the package it will `swift build` with that tools-version.
-Thus Xcode 10.1 builds a script with Swift 4.2, Xcode 10.2 builds with Swift 5.
-Dependencies build with the Swift versions they declare support for, provided the active toolchain can do that (eg. Xcode 10.1 supports Swift 3.4, 4.0 and 4.2, Xcode 10.2 supports Swift 4.0, 4.2 and 5.0).
+Thus Xcode 11.0 builds with Swift 5.1.
+Dependencies build with the Swift versions they declare support for, provided the active toolchain can do that (eg. Xcode 11.0 supports Swift 4.2 and above)

 To declare a support for specific Swift versions in your script itself, use `#if swift` or `#if compiler` directives.